 Spinal stenosis is diagnosed in two categories: primary stenosis or acquired stenosis.
 As the names imply, a person who suffers from primary spinal stenosis was born with the condition, while a person who suffers from acquired stenosis developed it over time or because of trauma, like a car accident.
-Today, our Atlanta Orthopedic Doctors take a closer look at spinal stenosis following a car crash.
+Today, our Atlanta orthopedic doctors take a closer look at spinal stenosis following a car crash.

-Spinal Stenosis Symptoms & Atlanta Orthopedic Treatment
+Spinal Stenosis Symptoms and Atlanta Orthopedic Treatment

-The shock and distress from a car accident can cause your spinal canal to narrow.
+The shock and distress from sustaining car accident injuries can cause your spinal canal to narrow.
 This process can occur in different parts of the canal.
 When the narrowing of the canal leads to problems in the spinal nerve roots, this is known as lumbar stenosis.
 Lumbar stenosis often occurs near the L3-L4 and L4-L5 levels of the spine, but it can develop at other vertebral segments as well.

 When trauma leads to narrowing of the spinal canal near your neck, this is categorized as cervical spinal stenosis.
 Stenosis in this location can cause severe muscle weakness and partial disability and should be treated as quickly as possible.
 Symptoms that may indicate you are suffering from spinal stenosis following a car accident include: